The endless intrigue of Jesse Plemons

 In an industry where inflated egos mixing with deep-rooted insecurities can lead to toxic environments, Dunst says, it was refreshing to work with someone who, as the couple often hears, is “so normal.”

 “There are no affectations with him, in terms of his personality or what he needs on set,” Dunst continues.
 “He’s just a dude who also acts.
-He’s a very down-to-earth person who’s been doing this for a very long."
+He’s a very down-to-earth person who’s been doing this for a very long time."

 John Francis Daley and Jonathan Goldstein, who directed Plemons in the 2018 comedy “Game Night,” were looking for an actor with dramatic chops to play Gary, the creepy, lonely cop who lives next door to leads Jason Bateman and Rachel McAdams.
 Daley and Goldstein reworked the script with Michael Shannon in mind as a “funny, buttoned-up, strange and slightly ominous guy for the role,” Daley says.
 To their horror, they left the message “Think: Michael Shannon” on the material they sent over to Plemons.